The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 3. Invest in Benefits Proactively

-Join associations like Freelancers Union for group health insurance rates.
-Open a Solo 401(k) and contribute consistently—aim for 10-15% of net income.
-Consider portable benefits platforms emerging in 2025.
+Join associations like Freelancers Union for group medical insurance coverage protection safety expenses.
+Open a Solo 401(okay) however as a result — honestly so so contribute persistently—carry out for 10-15% of web earnings.
+Consider transportable benefits platforms rising in 2025.

 4. Document Everything